MRCIEU/GeneHackman/README.md

 ### 4. Run the pipeline

 `./run_pipeline.sh snakemake/<specific_pipeline>.smk <optional_input_file.json>`

+`run_pipeline.sh` is just a convience wrapper around the `snakemake` command, if you want to do anything out of the ordinary, [please read up on snakemake](https://snakemake.readthedocs.io/en/v7.26.0/)

 If there are errors while running the pipeline, you can find error messages either directly on the screen, or in slurm log file that is outputted on error